claudiawis/OCR_Handwritting_MLOps/README.md

 You should be forwarded directly to the page (need to ensure the prediction service is running before)

----
+Draft 3:
+This functionality allows to access the prediction directly through the authentication app To test start the prediction app as above and start the authentication app as follows:

+uvicorn src.authenticate_app.gateway_combined:app --reload --host 127.0.0.1 --port 8111

+Then authenticate as user1 with password 1resu

 ## Dockerfiles

 ### Dockerfile for ingestion step:

 Make sure that your Docker Daemon (engine) is not running, for , on Windows, Docker relies on Docker Desktop to run the Docker Daemon.
-So make sure it is already lunched by opening it.
+So make sure it is already launched by opening it.
 Build the Docker image by running the following command from the root directory:

     docker build -t ingestion_image -f src/data/Dockerfile .